nikivazou/thesis/README.md

-# Liquid Haskell: How to turn Haskell into a Theorem Prover
+# Liquid Haskell: Haskell as a Theorem Prover
+# Thesis by Niki Vazou

-# TODO
+# December, 2016

-- refinement types for Haskell
-- abstract refinement types
-- bounded refinement types
-- refinement reflection
-- conclustion & future work
-- intro
-- acks